NFL says Deshaun Watson status unchanged despite new lawsuit

 Because the latest allegations were from an encounter in the same time frame as the others, and it took place before Watson agreed to a settlement, there’s no need for the league to act.
 As long as Watson abides by conditions of his agreement with the league, he’ll be eligible to play again in December.

-Browns coach Kevin Stefanski didn’t comment on the new allegations against Watson following Friday’s practice.
+Browns coach Kevin Stefanski didn’t comment following Friday’s practice on the new allegations against Watson.

-Attorney Anissah Nguyen, who is representing the newest plaintiff, did not immediately respond to the AP for comment.
+Attorney Anissah Nguyen, who is representing the newest plaintiff, said she intends to depose Watson by the end of 2022.
+She said her client has spent two years ”struggling to cope with trauma from all that he stole from her.”

-She told ESPN that her client “spent nearly two years struggling to cope with the shame and trauma from all that he has stolen from her and the daily pain that has become her reality.”
+”Knowing her story will bring on the hard conversations, criticism and victim-blaming, my client found the courage to stand up and speak out,” Nguyen said in a statement sent to AP. ”She seeks justice not only for herself and her own healing, but for the more than 20 women who refused to be shamed into silence, and for the victims who have yet to come forward.”

 Watson’s attorney, Rusty Hardin, said he’s trying to find out the woman’s identity.
 In previous cases, the court has ordered the plaintiffs to be identified by name.